Gaspard Monge: Early life

 After finishing his education in 1764 he returned to Beaune, where he made a large-scale plan of the town, inventing the methods of observation and constructing the necessary instruments; the plan was presented to the town, and is still preserved in their library.
 An officer of engineers who saw it wrote to the commandant of the École Royale du Génie at Mézières, recommending Monge to him and he was given a job as a draftsman.
 L. T. C. Rolt, an engineer and historian of technology, credited Monge with the birth of engineering drawing.
-When in the Royal School, he became a member of Freemasonry, initiated into ″L’Union parfaite″ lodge.
+When in the Royal School, he became a member of a Freemasonry, initiated into ″L’Union parfaite″ lodge.

 Career

+1764-1818

 Those studying at the officer school were exclusively drawn from the aristocracy, so he was not allowed admission to the institution itself.
 His manual skill was highly regarded, but his mathematical skills were not made use of.
 Nevertheless, he worked on the development of his ideas in his spare time.
 At this time he came to contact with Charles Bossut, the professor of mathematics at the École Royale du Génie.
 "I was a thousand times tempted," he said long afterwards, "to tear up my drawings in disgust at the esteem in which they were held, as if I had been good for nothing better."

+After a year at the École Royale, Monge was asked to produce a défilement plan for a fortification in such a way as to optimise its defensive arrangement.
+The problem is design the relief map of the different parts of a rampart in order to keep the defenders protected from the outside enemy.

+A fort should protect the defenders.
+That is, from any point on the terrain outside, there cannot be direct line of sight into defending positions inside.
+This is a complex problem, since to counter the development of artillery, European forts was becoming increasingly complicated in their geometry, as represented by the star fort.

+The famous military engineer Vauban proposed a slow and manual process to measure the défilement.
+Soldiers would be sent to strategically critical positions outside the fort.
+At each position, they would measure the shape of the polygonal line created by the upper edge of the curtain wall.
+This creates a sequence of triangles that together create a polygonal dome in space.
+The space under the polygonal dome would then be the défilement of the walls, within which the defenders are safe from direct lines of sight.